SG-LIUM/SGL-SpeechWeb-Demo/DEVELOPER_DOCUMENTATION.md

 * User messages:

 	`transcriptionsData.message` and `transcriptionData.clickableMessage` are still present in this controller.
-The element concerning the DTW calculation
+The element concerning the DTW calculation are not necessary.

 * Title: